Spencer Torkelson Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the fifth-ranked team ERA among all MLB pitching staffs (3.72).
+- The Rangers have the third-ranked team ERA across all MLB pitching staffs (3.65).

-- Rangers pitchers combine to allow 50 home runs (one per game), the second-fewest in the league.
+- Rangers pitchers combine to allow 50 home runs (0.9 per game), the second-fewest in baseball.

-- Eovaldi makes the start for the Rangers, his 11th of the season.
-He is 6-2 with a 2.60 ERA and 66 strikeouts in 69 1/3 innings pitched.
+- Perez gets the start for the Rangers, his 11th of the season.
+He is 6-1 with a 3.83 ERA and 41 strikeouts in 56 1/3 innings pitched.

-- His most recent appearance came on Tuesday against the Pittsburgh Pirates, when the right-hander threw nine innings, surrendering one earned run while allowing six hits.
+- In his most recent appearance on Wednesday against the Pittsburgh Pirates, the left-hander threw seven innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.